I’m a Celebrity…Get Me Out of Here! - who left ITV show last night & how to catch up

 I’m a Celebrity…Get Me Out of Here!
-Third contestant leaves the jungle - how to catch up & who’s left in
+Fifth contestant leaves the jungle - how to catch up & who’s left in

-The third contestant on this year’s I’m a Celebrity…Get Me Out of Here!
+The fifth contestant on this year’s I’m a Celebrity…Get Me Out of Here!
 Has left the jungle - find out who walked and who is still in the running

-I’m a Celebrity…Get Me Out Of Here! returns with Ant and Dec at the helm to mark the series’ 20th year on air.
-This series is extra special as this year’s cast have returned to Australia for the first time since the coronavirus pandemic.
+I’m A Celebrity…Get Me Out Of Here! is back again with Ant and Dec at the helm to mark the series’ 20th year on air.
+This series see’s the long-awaited return to Australia for the first time since the coronavirus pandemic.

 So far, controversial entry, Matt Hancock, has been picked to do six consecutive bushtucker trials.
-The disgraced former Health Secretary has caused chaos amongst the camp, while it seems like he has won over comedian Seann Walsh, contestants including Moyles and Boy George are still suspicious of the politician.
+The disgraced former Health Secretary has caused division amongst the camp, with contestants such as Chris Moyles and Boy George suspicious of the politician.

-In the latest episode, Owen took on the latest Boiling Point bushtucker trial and won a full house of nine stars for his campmates.
-Elsewhere, Sue, Chirs, Mike, Jill and Owen performed the “Tight Pants” song made famous by Jimmy Fallon’s Tonight Show.
+In the latest episode, Matt Hancock and Mike Tindall took on the Deals on Wheels challenge in which they needed to solve an anagram.
+Despite completing the challenge, their campmates failed to provide the correct answer to the combined total of Adele’s albums, missing out on a delicious prize of chocolate chip cookies.

 Most Popular